ts7even/learnreact/README.md

 * index.js

 # Inside of app.js
-* you can use the rafce shortcut to create this function.
+* Use the rafce shortcut to create this function.
 ```
 import React from 'react';